stocad/garden-stocad-com/content/Tools/index.md

 Some projects are so fundamental that corporate sponsorship is easy; I'm thinking of standards bodies like ISO and W3C or Apache which comes to own a good number of key components that make the web work.
 A great many others are less fortunate and well liked projects are routinely abandoned as a result of not finding sponsorship.

 This is turning into a ramble that I will likely rehome elsewhere.
-For now I'll put a [[seedlings|seedling]] out there to return to it later.
+For now I'll put a [[greenhouse|seedling]] out there to return to it later.

 Characteristics I'm looking for:
 - Open source: As in, I can read the source-code